-Conner began at Dunn Carney as a Summer Associate and joined the firm after graduating from Lewis and Clark Law School.
-Before joining the firm, Conner served as a Judicial Extern to the Honorable District Judge Michael H. Simon, of the U.S. District Court for the District of Oregon.
+Conner began at Dunn Carney in Portland as a Summer Associate and joined the law firm after graduating from Lewis and Clark Law School.
+Before joining the law firm, Conner served as a Judicial Extern to the Honorable District Judge Michael H. Simon, of the U.S. District Court for the District of Oregon.
 Conner also brings extensive writing experience from his time as a Teaching Fellow in his law school’s Lawyering Program for first-year students, and from his time on the Editorial Board of the Lewis and Clark Law Review.

 US.
 District Court for the District of Oregon, 2019